Randomblock1/wg-auto-web/README.md

 ## what

-wg-auto is a simple Node.js app that automatically creates a WireGuard peer config on a server, and serves it to the user.
+wg-auto-web is a simple Node.js app that automatically creates a WireGuard peer config on a server, and serves it to the user.
 It has very simple authentication (not very secure at all) but it's not meant to be production-ready code.
 I'm using it to share a VPN with friends without having to SSH into the server.